cyristo/apifit/README.md

 # Apifit
-## Start securing your REST API layer through an automated user friendly test suite, in 5 minutes !
+## Start securing your API layer through an automated user friendly test suite, in 5 minutes !

+Apifit is a framework that extends FitNesse with a full range of Rest API testing capabilities.

 Installation
 ------------